Once upon a time, in world far far away, kids between the ages of 6 and 18 played a game called dodge ball…

 Realize there is always another game to be played.
-Chances are if you haven’t made the most sound financial decisions or choices, I know I haven’t, there is always tomorrow.
+Chances are if you haven’t made the soundest financial decisions or choices, I know I haven’t, there is always tomorrow.

 Draw a line in the concrete and make things happen.

 Getting caught up in the here and the now was my modus operandi.
 When it comes to looking ahead, short term thinking is never a good thing.
-In regards to personal finance and security, it is really really bad thing.
+In regards to personal finance and security, it is a really, really bad thing.

 If you know there is always another chance in the future to make things happen, things that might sometimes get you down should no longer impact you.